Pat Kraft

 Patrick Kraft is an American college athletics administrator.
 He was named athletic director for Pennsylvania State University in April 2022.
-Kraft was previously an athletic director for Temple University, and Boston College.
+Kraft was previously an athletic director for Temple University and Boston College.

 Early life and education

 Patrick Kraft was born in Libertyville, Illinois.
 Kraft attended Indiana University Bloomington and walked on the football team, eventually earning a scholarship.
 At Indiana, Kraft received three degrees, including his PhD in Sports Management.
 Later in his athletic director career, Kraft became an assistant athletics director for Indiana University.

 Athletic director

 Temple

 After serving for two years as the deputy athletic director for Temple University, Kraft became the athletic director in 2015.
-With the help of football coach Matt Rhule, Temple enjoyed great athletic success during his tenure.
+With the help of head coach Matt Rhule, Temple's football program enjoyed great athletic success during his tenure.

 Boston College

 Following six years as athletic director, Kraft became the athletic director for Boston College in 2020.
 Boston College won its first women's national championship, winning the women's lacrosse championship.